TSL-RamKrishna/process_ngs/README.md

 To extract reads with seqid and output reads as subreads from 10th base to 100th bp

 > process_ngs.py --input your_file --seqid seqid1,seqid2 --subseq --min 10 --max 100

+To extract reads with seqid and output reads as subreads from 10th base to 100th bp, reverse complement and then translate

+> process_ngs.py --input your_file --seqid seqid1,seqid2 --subseq --min 10 --max 100 --reverse_complement --translate

 To extract reads with seqid and output reads as subreads from 10th base